hzeller/beagleg/hardware/README.md

 we'd like to have the cape installed as early as possible in the boot process to properly set all the output values to safe values.

-There is a script for that
+There is a script for that.

-    sudo ./install-devicetree-overlay.sh BUMPS/BeagleG.dts
+First make sure that you have the `bb-customizations` package installed:

-In general, what this script is doing is to add the overlay name
+    sudo apt-get install bb-customizations

-    optargs=capemgr.enable_partno=BeagleG
+..
+Now run this script

-to the `/boot/uboot/uEnv.txt` file to let the kernel know to enable that cape.
+    sudo ./install-devicetree-overlay.sh BUMPS/BeagleG-BUMPS.dts

-The kernel looks for the firmware in /lib/firmware - since at boot time the root-fs is not mounted yet, just the init-rd ramdisk, we need to make sure to have it in the uInitrd filesystem.
-The script copies it there.
+In general, what this script is doing is to add the overlay name to the `cape_enable` lines in `/boot/uEnv.txt` file to let the kernel know to enable that cape at boot time.

-The script assumes a certain way the boot happens, so it might depend on your distribution if it actually works; you might want to inspect it first to what it does.
+The kernel looks for the firmware in /lib/firmware - since at boot time the root-fs is not mounted yet, just the init-rd ramdisk, we need to make sure to have it in the initial ram-filesystem.
+The script issues an update-initramfs that does that (with help from scripts from the bb-customizations package).

 ## Adding support for new hardware